-Grammys Moments That Would Actually Be Worth Watching
+15 Moments That Would Make The Grammys Worth Watching

 The gramophone is a relic of a bygone era, and its only real purpose in the modern day is to liven up the living rooms of rich people.
 Despite the parallels it shares with this archaic record player, the Grammys still draw quite an audience every year.